karlwilcox/website-build/reviews/books/sci-fi/_posts/2024-10-10-in-our-stars.md

 layout: review
 title: "In Our Stars"
 author: jack-campbell
-teaser: "Book 1 of something!"
+series: "Book 1 of something!"
 tags:
   - "military"
   - "sci-fi"